pirsch-analytics/docs/content/api-sdks/api.md

 }
 ```

-### Changing the Timezone
+### Changing the Time Zone

-This endpoint will change the timezone for the dashboard.
+This endpoint will change the time zone for the dashboard.

 **Example request**